widnyana/widnyana.web.id/content/about.md

 #### Sr. DevOps Engineer --- June 2024 ‑ January 2025

 - Built and maintained IaC on GCP while managing Kubernetes clusters and VMs, ensuring scalability and reliability.
-- Led OpenTelemetry adoption for observability, optimized data pipelines with the Data Team, and reduced cloud costs by **33.33%**.
+- Led OpenTelemetry adoption for observability, optimized data pipelines with the Data Team, and Optimize cloud infrastructure costs.

 ### Koinworks